Prae-Flott/tutorial/irobot_setup.md

 ## Namespace

-To face the provlem with multiple
+To face the problem with multiple robots, we need to define the `namespace` for each robot.
+After connecting with the robot WiFi, you can find in the Configuration

 ## Others